 This is something we can’t stress enough and it’s what any seasoned social media expert will tell you too.
 Be authentic and stay authentic.
 We’re all constantly bombarded with information on social media and so many people only present the best versions of themselves.
 But your followers crave authenticity and will relate better to someone who isn’t afraid to show themselves as less than perfect.

-Bonus: Check out our six favorite apps for creating social content
+Bonus: Check out our seven favorite apps for creating social content

 Wondering where to start when it comes to creating new content for your social media?
 We compiled a short list of easy-to-use apps you can use to create fresh, well-designed content for your social media platforms.
 Here are our six favorite apps: